AH Cookie Banner Tracking is now in open beta.Try it at app.assertionhub.com →

 Table of Contents

-This guide walks you through the complete workflow.
-From your first User Journey recording all the way to replaying your journey and reviewing the test results.
+This guide walks you through the complete workflow, from your first User Journey recording all the way to replaying it and reviewing the results.

 What is a User Journey?

-A User Journey is a set of instructions for AssertionHub to simulate the user behavior on key conversion funnels and validate all the evens firing in the process.
+A User Journey is a set of instructions for AssertionHub to simulate user behavior on key conversion funnels and validate all the events firing in the process.

-It is a simulation of an actual journey done by an user on your website.
-Adding a product to cart, purchasing a product, you got the gist.
+It is a simulation of an actual journey done by a user on your website.
+Adding a product to cart, completing a purchase, you get the idea.

-Events detected during these steps are tested according to your settings.
-We will also see how to create a test and associate it to a step later in the guide.
+Events detected during these steps are validated according to your settings.
+We will also see how to create a test and attach it to a step later in this guide.

 Step 1 - Start a Browser Session

-2. Add the Recording Info and Start a new recording
+2. Fill in the Recording Info and start a new recording

 User Journey Recorder Section 1